-Whats Coming to Apple TV+ in Fall 2021?
+What's Coming to Apple TV+ in Fall 2021?
+[Updated]

 Fall 2021 on Apple TV+ – September

 There’s a big month ahead for Apple TV+.
 On September 10, 2021, Tony Award-winning musical Come From Away will become available.
 Then The Morning Show returns for its second season on September 17.
 A week later, on September 24, Foundation, the latest adaptation of Isaac Asimov’s series of books by showrunner David S. Goyer, will debut.
+Following that, on September 24, Wolfboy and the Everything Factory, a kids show executive produced by Joseph Gordon-Levitt, will premiere.
 Then, on September 30, The Problem With Jon Stewart will premiere.

 October and November

 Following up on Apple TV+ on October 15 is the documentary The Velvet Underground from filmmaker Todd Haynes.
+There is more new kids shows on the way that month too.
+On October 8 Get Rolling With Otis launches, followed by Puppy Place on October 15.

 November 5 will herald the beginning of the end for Dickinson, as the third and final season premieres.
 On that same day, Tom Hanks movie Finch will also arrive on the service.